-Forte joins exclusive club: Matt Forte gained 113 yards on 19 attempts to become just the third running back this season to rush for 100 yards or more against the Jets.
+Forte joins exclusive club: Matt Forte gained 113 yards on 19 attempts Sunday to become just the third running back this season to rush for 100 yards or more against the New York Jets.

 What’s next: Having already clinched the NFC North title and no worse than the third seed in the NFC playoffs, the Bears close the season Sunday at Green Bay, which hosted the New York Giants at 3:15 p.m.
 CT.